All About The Fairways

 Moriarty: Dave is still in

-the Sligo area and continues to play keyboards with local
+the Sligo area and until around 2009 was playing keyboards with local

 Lyndon